The Center for American Music Preservation (CAMP) was established to help preserve historical American music

 by providing information about it so it will survive into the future.
 It has been a web resource since 1998.

-If you have a special area of interest and wish to inquire if material is available, write to the CAMP -- click here
+If you have an area of interest and wish to inquire if music or recordings are available, write to the CAMP -- click here

 The CAMP needs your support